zsiki/Find-GCP/README.md

   --fontweight1 FONTWEIGHT1
                         outer font weight on debug image, use together with debug
+  --limit LIMIT         limit the number of records in the output for a unique
+                        id
+  --nez                 set the coordinate order in GCP input to
-  -r, --inverted        detect inverted markers --winmin WINMIN       adaptive tresholding window min size, default 3 --winmax WINMAX       adaptive thresholding window max size, default 23
+                        North,East,Elevation (compatible with GCPEditorPro) -r, --inverted        detect inverted markers --winmin WINMIN       adaptive tresholding window min size, default 3 --winmax WINMAX       adaptive thresholding window max size, default 23